strawberry-graphql/strawberry/docs/guides/federation.md

 The other field is `reviews` which results in a list of `Reviews` for this book.

-Finally we also have a class method called `resolve_reference` that allows us to resolve references to types.
-The `resolve_reference` method is called when a GraphQL operation references an entities across multiple services.
+Finally we also have a class method called `resolve_reference` that allows us to instantiate types when they are referred to from other services.
+The `resolve_reference` method is called when a GraphQL operation references an entity across multiple services.
 For example when doing this query:

 ```graphql